Losant/losant-docs/docs/workflows/logic/geofence.md

 ![Geofence Node Input Config](/images/workflows/logic/geofence-node-input-config.png "Geofence Node Input Config")

-The input coordinates can be take any of the forms we support for [GPS device state](/devices/state/#gps-attributes).
+The input coordinates can be defined by any of the forms we support for [GPS device state](/devices/state/#gps-attributes).
 No matter which form is used, the field will also accept a [string template](/workflows/accessing-payload-data/#string-templates) for the value.
 In the above example, the input coordinates are defined as the `data.location` field of the payload, which contains an NMEA string.

 ### Center Point Coordinate Configuration